 Conclusion – Brooks Beast vs Addiction

-You are going to be hard pressed to find two better max support road running shoes on the market.
-With these two models, the brand has done something great for runners by providing two options that are very close in design, with a few key differences that allow you to find the exact right shoe for you.
-Both provide a ton of support with just the right amount of cushion.
+You’ll be hard-pressed to find two better max-support road running shoes on the market.
+With these models, the brand has done something remarkable for runners, offering two options very close in design yet with key differences to help you find the exact right shoe.
+Both provide ample support with just the right amount of cushion.
 But which one is right for you?

 Which max support road running shoe to buy?

-For me, it comes down to two questions: Do you have high arches and/or do you have toes that tend to swell?
-If you answered yes to either of those questions, then you will probably want to look at the Addiction, as it has features designed specifically for those needs.
-However, if the answer was no to both, the Beast will most likely be the better starting choice.
+For me, it comes down to two questions: Do you have high arches and/or toes that tend to swell?
+If you answered yes to either, then the Addiction is likely the one for you, as it’s designed specifically for those needs.
+However, if the answer was no to both, the Beast will probably be the better starting choice.